-Widespread infections early in the year weigh on Merck Q1
+Pandemic weighs on Merck in the first quarter, sales dip

 Excluding one-time gains and costs, adjusted earnings came to $3.56 billion, or $1.40 per share.
 Wall Street was expecting $1.63 per share, according to a survey by Zacks Investment Research.

+Prescription drug sales were flat at $10.68 billion, while veterinary medicines jumped 17% to $1.42 billion.

-Revenue totaled $12.08 billion, up a tad from $12.06 billion in 2020’s first quarter.
-As per usual, sales were led by cancer immunotherapy Keytruda, which hauled in $3.9 billion in the quarter, nearly one quarter of total revenue.
+As per usual, medicine sales were led by cancer immunotherapy Keytruda, which hauled in $3.9 billion in the quarter, nearly one quarter of total revenue.

-“While our results this quarter were impacted by the pandemic, the underlying demand for our innovative products remains strong and we remain confident in our future growth prospects,” chief executive Ken Frazier, who is retiring on June 30, said in a statement.
+Chief executive Ken Frazier, who is retiring on June 30, said he’s confident in Merck’s future and new leadership.

 Merck expects adjusted earnings per share for 2021 of $6.48 to $6.68, unchanged from forecasts in January.
 It expects revenue for the year to grow 8% to 10%, to a range of $51.8 billion and $53.8 billion, also the same as its last forecast.